MAKASA-LABORATORY/.github/profile/README.md

 ## ᜉᜈᜈᜎᜒᜃ᜔ᜐᜒᜃᜈ᜔ ᜅ᜔ ᜋᜃᜐ MAKASA LABORATORY Computing and Engineering Research and Development  https://bit.ly/3czaWnt
 #
-## This Organization includes developing
+## This organization includes the development of:
-1. technical reports
+1. Technical reports
-2. research proposals
+2. Research proposals
-3. mini research projects
+3. Mini research projects
-4. projects
+4. Projects
-5. capstone projects
+5. Capstone projects
-6. thesis
+6. Theses
-8. dissertations
+7. Dissertations
-   <br>which analyze/plan/develop/create/implement/review/monitored by the Makasa Laboratory owner, members, and guests for computing + x topics.
+<br>These are analyzed, planned, developed, created, implemented, reviewed, and monitored by the Makasa Laboratory owner, members, and guests for computing and related topics.

 ## Top Performing Students:
 ## These are the students who excel in Software Engineering: